fhadinezhadUC/leshmania/intronFrequency/ReadMe.md

   * The longest tRNA: TriTrypDB-33_TvivaxY486_Genome_34

-* Conditions for considering a sequence as intron:
+* Conditions for considering a sequence as insertion:

    * In the arms: it should not be mapped to any arrow in the Consensus Structure